5 Best Password Managers for Linux in 2024: Safe + Intuitive

 1password.com

-1Password’s extra tools include:
+1Password’s extra tools and features include:

 • 2FA (TOTP, biometric, USB token).